 Similarly, you can practice the front kick, the high kick, and the snap kick.
 The basic technique for all three involves bending your front leg, raising it from the ground, and then straightening it with force at a particular angle and aiming at a particular height.
 Study these angles and ensure that your weight is properly grounded at your rear leg while throwing kicks to avoid injuries.

 While you might start your basic training using a book or a learning course with pictures, one of the best ways to ensure that your training progresses correctly is to look at video material.
 When learning a technique, seeing it performed expertly is the best way to be able to replicate it.

 A lot of karate schools now offer video lessons where these basic techniques are broken down in sufficient detail and executed properly for you to see and follow.
-You can also look at free demonstrations on online video platforms to keep learning new techniques and gradually progress into katas.
+You can also look at demonstrations on free karate Apps to keep learning new techniques and gradually progress into katas.

 Following this path, karate training at home is definitely possible at the basic level.
 If you can find a partner to practice with, training karate at home can become even more rewarding and fruitful.
 However, it’s necessary to remember that you would eventually have to select face-to-face training with an experienced sensei if you want to become proficient in the discipline.

 This was shown in both Karate Kid films – you can only learn so much practicing by yourself in front of the TV but this does not mean you cannot become pretty sharp learning out of your home if you are dedicated.